JavaLTE18/CMD-Tools/README.md

 Other Modded Windows Will Be Supported

 # Edit Files
-- Allowed to Edits Files Because Of The Licence [GNU LICENSE VERSION 2.0]
+- Allowed to Edits Files Because Of The Licence [GPL 2.0 Licence]

+- NOT Allowed To Edit DIRECTLY either GitHub Web Or GitHub Application.